msanatan/msanatan.github.io/blog/2015/of-context-animations-and-pong/index.md

 Hello people of good testing habits, thought I'd share with you some simple errors that could come your way if you're not careful with JavaScript.
 I'm getting to get to grips with the canvas element, starting with some basic 2D animations.
 What better way to do this than make a game?
 Don't answer that question...
 So I read tutorials and docs galore to develop a pong clone to my liking.

 My HTML5 pong clone took about 200 lines of code, not too many bells and whistles but it worked :).
-And that lovely script had a function I happily stole from [thoughtbot's pong tutorial](https://robots.thoughtbot.com/pong-clone-in-javascript) (you should read their blog, really good stuff!):
+And that lovely script had a function I happily stole from <a href="https://robots.thoughtbot.com/pong-clone-in-javascript" target="_blank" rel="nofollow noopener noreferrer">thoughtbot's pong tutorial</a> (you should read their blog, really good stuff!):

 ```javascript
 animate = window.requestAnimationFrame ||